 Actually the prorated rent is a win-win, the tenant pays for the days they live there and the landlord receives the fair payment for the time the property was rented.

-, so in that situation paying for the full month's rent does not make sense, right?
-Similarly, if you're leaving the apartment before the end of the month the landlord should ideally not charge for the days you did not stay there.
+Imagine that you have rented an apartment on the 18th day of the 30-day month, so in that situation paying for the full month's rent does not make sense, right?
+Similarly, if you're leaving the apartment before the end of the month the landlord may ideally not charge for the days you did not stay there.

 However, the prorated rent avoids misunderstandings between the tenants and the landlords, and it keeps the process fair and transparent.